IMPROVING SLEEP

 - Build in a buffer between thinking about work/ life stresses and going to bed.
 What can you do as a routine to clear your mind?
 Some people go for a walk or watch a favourite TV show, or do yoga or meditation.

-- Long hot shower or bath
+- Having a shower or bath

 - Make your room as dark as possible (blackout roller blinds or curtains?)